Hyatt FIND Auctions: Why One Bad Bid Can Burn Tens of Thousands of Points

 How this compares to other programs

-• Hyatt FIND: No flexibility.
-The language is flat.
+• Hyatt FIND: The same flat language.
 Points forfeited if you don't show.
+Hyatt just states it most plainly.

-Worth noting: Hyatt already has a reputation for hard-line cancellation enforcement across its regular award program.
+What makes Hyatt *feel* stricter isn't the FIND terms, it's Hyatt's broader reputation for hard-line cancellation enforcement across its regular award program.
 View From the Wing has reported on award cancellation penalties Hyatt has applied in serious family-emergency situations.
-FIND follows the same institutional posture.
+That track record, more than the FIND fine print, is the reason not to expect a goodwill exception on a FIND no-show.

 What you're actually risking